TobyY1/REU_Wu/README.md

 FmrUSSR: = 1 if the country was a part of the USSR, these countries tend to have interesting patterns in the early years of their data.
 These countries declared independence starting March 1990 to December 1991.

 FmrYugo: = 1 if the country was a part of Yugoslavia, began disbanding in 1991, finished in 2000â€™s.

+Interesting = 1 if I found the graphs to be particularly interesting

 COUNTRIES PREVIOUSLY PART OF THE SOVIET UNION (ENDED 1991)